adsonmuniz/AppIndecision/README.md

 # AppIndecision

-In the project directory, you can run:
+--In the project directory, you can run:

 npm install

-After run:
+--After run:

 npm start

-Runs the app in the development mode.
+--Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+--Open http://localhost:3000 to view it in the browser.